AionNext/BizCod/Programming Guide/Data.md

 Note that this table provides a partial list of data types only.

+## Facts

+By definition, a data element stores a value and its value is always know regardless of what it is.
+In BizCod, its `knowability factor` is always `KNOWN`.

 ## Data model

 Moving forward, let's provide a practical application of BizCod data model.
 We will use the Banking system to define the data model.